 be able to recognize and understand important differences to other cultures

 understand how culture influences our attitudes and behaviour

-recognise when and how cultural differences affect business relationships
+recognize when and how cultural differences affect business relationships

-recognise the significance of leadership and team-building in a multicultural environment.
+recognize the significance of leadership and team-building in a multicultural environment.

 prerequisites and co-requisites

 The course 'International Teambuilding and Trans-Cultural Management' has the following aims and thematic focal points:

 For a start students will be given an introduction to international teambuilding:

 What opportunities and challenges can be presented by an international team?